10 tips for finding buyers on the European spices and herbs market

 - PLMA - the world's leading trade fair for private label manufacturers.
 It is held every year in Amsterdam, the Netherlands.
 It is the most relevant trade fair for the companies willing to supply products for the European retail chains.
-In order to do this, companies need to be certified with food safety standards and possess suitable packing equipment.
+In order to do this, companies need to be certified with food safety standards, meet specific retailer requirements and possess suitable packing equipment.

 - Alimentaria – International food exhibition held every second year in Spain, Barcelona.

 European buyers not only visit nearby fairs but also travel to places outside of Europe to look for new suppliers.
 The most relevant trade fairs attended by European spices and herbs traders outside Europe include Gulfood (Dubai, United Arab Emirates, annually), FOODEX Japan (Tokyo, Japan, annually) and World Food Moscow (Moscow, Russian Federation, annually).
 Koelnmesse, the organiser of ANUGA, also organises two important trade shows called Anufood in China and in India.
 The trade show that attracts the interest of European traders in Africa is Food Africa (Cairo, Egypt), and German trade fair organiser fairtrade Messe organises three different trade shows in Nigeria, Ghana and Ethiopia.

 - Search for potential buyers at the trade fair exhibitors list.
 Here are the exhibitor lists of Anuga, SIAL and Biofach.
 Make a long list of potential contacts and prepare short questions to ask during the visit in order to filter out the buyers that do not match your offer.